 Portfolio Turnover Risk.
-If a Fund does a significant amount of trading, it may incur additional operating expenses, which would reduce performance, and could cause shareowners to incur a higher level of costs, as well as taxable income or capital gains.
+If a Fund trades portfolio securities in high volumes, it may incur additional operating expenses, which would reduce performance, and could cause shareholders to incur a higher level of costs, as well as taxable income or capital gains.

 Cybersecurity Risk.
-Cybersecurity failures or breaches by the Funds' Adviser, transfer agent, distributor, custodian, fund accounting agent, financial intermediaries and other service providers may disrupt Fund operations, interfere with a Fund's ability to calculate its NAV, prevent Fund shareholders from purchasing, redeeming or exchanging shares or receiving distributions, cause loss of or unauthorized access to private shareholder information, and result in financial losses, regulatory fines, penalties, reputational damage, or additional compliance costs.
+Cybersecurity failures or breaches by the Funds' Adviser, transfer agent, distributor, custodian, fund accounting agent, financial intermediaries and other service providers may disrupt Fund operations, interfere with a Fund's ability to calculate its NAV, prevent Fund shareholders from purchasing, redeeming or exchanging shares, receiving distributions or receiving timely information regarding a Fund or their investment in a Fund, cause loss of or unauthorized access to private shareholder information, and result in financial losses, regulatory fines, penalties, reputational damage, or additional compliance costs.
 Substantial costs may be incurred in order to prevent any cyber incidents in the future.
+New ways to carry out cyber attacks continue to develop.
+There is a chance that some risks have not been identified or prepared for, or that an attack may not be detected, which puts limitations on the Funds' ability to plan for or respond to a cyber attack.
+Additionally, the Funds and the Adviser have limited ability to prevent or mitigate cybersecurity incidents affecting third party service providers, and such third party service providers may have limited indemnification obligations to the Funds and/or the Adviser.
+Issuers of securities in which the Funds invest are also subject to cybersecurity risks, and the value of those securities could decline if the issuers experience cybersecurity incidents.
 A Fund and its shareholders could be negatively impacted as a result.